Key Quote

 Technique 1 — OXYMORON / PARADOX — 'HUGE NOTHING'

-The oxymoron 'huge nothing' creates a paradox: how can nothing be huge?
+The oxymoronoxymoron — A figure of speech combining contradictory terms 'huge nothing' creates a paradoxparadox — A statement that contradicts itself but contains a deeper truth: how can nothing be huge?
 Heaney suggests that the most terrifying forces are precisely those we cannot see, name, or contain.
 The storm is not a solid enemy that can be fought — it is wind, absence, emptiness made violent.
-This captures the existential nature of the fear: what terrifies is not a thing but the void (emptiness) itself.
+This captures the existentialexistential — Relating to existence and the fundamental nature of being nature of the fear: what terrifies is not a thing but the voidvoid — emptiness itself.

 The monosyllabic simplicity of the final line contrasts with the longer, more descriptive lines earlier in the poem.
-This register shift (change in formality/complexity) mirrors a psychological stripping away — the islanders' confident preparations ('We are prepared') are gradually dismantled until only raw, inarticulate fear remains.
+This register shiftregister shift — change in formality/complexity mirrors a psychological stripping away — the islanders' confident preparations ('We are prepared') are gradually dismantled until only raw, inarticulate fear remains.
 Heaney takes us from bravado to vulnerability in 19 lines.

 Key Words